 2 October 2019 is the 120th anniversary of LSHTM's foundation by Sir Patrick Manson.
-To mark this momentous occasion, we are celebrating 120 years of health innovation throughout the year.
+To mark this momentous occasion, we are celebrating 120 years of health innovation.

 From proving the link between smoking and lung cancer to conducting pioneering work on Ebola vaccines, innovation has, and continues to be, central to LSHTM’s mission of improving health worldwide.

 To improve health for all, we and the global health community must continue to challenge the status quo by applying new, groundbreaking ideas and tools that create new possibilities and enable us to better reach those in need.